ronnyml/snowplow-wiki/Mailchimp-webhook-adapter.md

 MailChimp sends events as a `POST` request with all information in the body, formatted as a HTTP Query String.

-MailChimp requires the ability to send a single successful `GET` request as a way of validating that the webhook callback URL is valid.

 <a name="adapter" />
 ### 2.2 MailChimp adapter